Mobilizon: History

 On May 14, 2019, the Framasoft association launched a crowdfunding campaign in order, on the one hand, to verify the interest of the community for the project, and on the other hand to ensure the financing itself.
 At the end of the campaign, on July 10, 2019, the participation goal was reached with more than €58,000 collected.

 A test platform was put online on October 15, 2019, to allow people supporting the project to discover the tool and get first impressions from the general public.

 The first version is scheduled for the first half of 2020.

 On June 22, 2020, when Beta3 is released, Version 1 is pushed back to Fall 2020.

 On October 27, 2020, the first version is officially launched.

-In 2021, there are 81 Mobilizon instances, in France and abroad, the main ones in terms of users being Mobilizon.fr, Mobilizon.picasoft.net, Mobilize.berlin, Mobilizon.it and Keskonfai.fr.
+As of February 7, 2025, there are 79 Mobilizon instances located worldwide, with cumulatively 4,188 groups that created 376,753 events.

 Technologies

 The software is written in the Elixir programming language with Phoenix, a lightweight framework leveraging Elixir.

 The user interface is built with the VueJS framework.

-Mobilizon is not a giant platform, but a multitude of interconnected Mobilizon websites, called instances, able to communicate with each other thanks to the ActivityPub protocol, a recent W3C standard.
-This one also allows to interact with other software composing the fediverse such as Mastodon and PeerTube.
+Mobilizon is not a giant platform, but a multitude of interconnected Mobilizon websites, called instances, able to communicate with each other using the ActivityPub protocol.
+This also allows Mobilizon to interact with other software composing the fediverse such as Mastodon and Pleroma.